Dhamma-Sobhana/gong/README.md

 # Gong

 A system for playing gong sounds in multiple locations at meditation centers.
 Managed using [balenaCloud](https://www.balena.io/cloud).
+Can play manually by pressing a button or automatically by fetching course schedule from dhamma.org.

 ![Server CI](https://github.com/Dhamma-Sobhana/gong/actions/workflows/server.node.js.yml/badge.svg)